stride3d/stride-docs/en/manual/graphics/effects-and-shaders/effect-language.md

 ## Create shaders in C&#35;

-You can create a shader at runtime with @'SiliconStudio.Xenko.Shaders.ShaderSource' objects.
+You can create a shader at runtime with @'Xenko.Shaders.ShaderSource' objects.
 Shaders come in three types:

-- @'SiliconStudio.Xenko.Shaders.ShaderClassSource' correspond to a unique shader class
+- @'Xenko.Shaders.ShaderClassSource' correspond to a unique shader class
-- @'SiliconStudio.Xenko.Shaders.ShaderMixinSource' mix several @'SiliconStudio.Xenko.Shaders.ShaderSource', set preprocessor values, define compositions
+- @'Xenko.Shaders.ShaderMixinSource' mix several @'Xenko.Shaders.ShaderSource', set preprocessor values, define compositions
-- @'SiliconStudio.Xenko.Shaders.ShaderArraySource' are used for arrays of compositions
+- @'Xenko.Shaders.ShaderArraySource' are used for arrays of compositions

 This method produces shaders at runtime.
 However, many platforms don't support HLSL and have no ability to compile shaders at runtime.
 Additionally, the approach doesn't benefit from the reusability of mixins.